Ko Ranginui e tū iho nei hei tuanui, hei whakaruruhau

 Nā rāua ngātahi, e ora ai te taiāo.

 The health and happiness of the people of Aotearoa is linked to the wellbeing of Ranginui and Papatūānuku.
 Therefore, the Māori practices of kaitiakitanga, mana whenua, mana moana, and rangatiratanga must play a key role in how we interact with our world.
 To preserve the wellbeing of our world, kaitiaki must be given a primary role in helping shape the environmental, economic and social practices of Aotearoa.

-Successive governments have failed to recognise that Papatūānuku has limited resources that need to be used respectfully.
-Economic growth has been put ahead of the environment, resulting in the degradation of lands, air, coastal areas and waterways.
+Unfortunately however, successive governments have failed to recognise that our world has limited resources and have consistently put economic growth ahead of the environment, leading to the degradation of our lands, air, coastal areas and waterways.

 MANA policy priorities are to:

 Uphold Te Tiriti o Waitangi

 - Require all environmental legislation to be drafted in line with the constitutional authority to Te Tiriti o Waitangi and its principles of tino rangatiratanga and genuine consultation.